Who We Are

 The school opened August 30, 1993 in the gym of Blessed Sacrament Catholic Church with fifteen students and one teacher.
 In August 1994, the school moved to its present location with three teachers and twenty-six, soon to be forty-one students.
 The next year there were five teachers and seventy students.
 This move was made possible by Jim Threlkeld donating his former law office to the school.

-Now BCA has twelve teachers, one-hundred and forty students, the Head of School, a chef, a staff assistant, and a Community Liaison.
+Now BCA has ten teachers, one-hundred and thirty students, a Head of School, Director of Development and Communications, Instructional Coach and Staff Assistant.
 The campus is comprised of four buildings.
 The second building, which houses the lower school and pre-school classes, was generously given to BCA by Jim Robinson and his mother, Martha Robinson.

 The two additional buildings serve as the girl’s and boy’s dormitories.
 Previously, the residential program operated in a small house that housed five boys who had the greatest need.
 In 2008, the Residential Program was expanded because there are so many students who could thrive in a loving, caring, and consistent environment.
 The two dormitories currently serve fourteen girls and fourteen boys.